 Development

 While this text assumes you're developing in a VM run with make qemu, you can use this method to develop on any machine running vpsAdminOS.
-The difference would be only in how you make the source codes available, e.g. mount over NFS or clone the git repository locally.
+The difference would be only in how you make the source tree available, e.g. mount over NFS or clone the git repository locally.

 Configuration